 Businesses with up-to-date financial accounting records are far better at making informed, educated decisions, based on current facts.
 It’s essential that you allocate some time every week to updating your books.

 With the right software, you needn’t spend more than a few minutes a day, but it won’t be long before your business starts reaping the rewards.

 Keeping your records up to date helps you create and maintain a solid and reliable idea of progress—making it easier to see if you can pay yourself and your employees this month.

 You need to record revenues, business costs, and allowable expenses as they happen.
 A few minutes a day can save you hours over the course of a year.

 Try plotting your future expected income and expenses so that you can foresee cash flow.

 Creating a monthly budget until the end of the current financial year—and then tracking and updating your provisional figures with the real ones as they come in—helps you monitor progress against your plan, and adjust your plan to improve future performance.

 And don’t forget to run your overall budget for the full current financial period (i.e. usually a year) so that non-regular expenses—such as annual insurance premiums, taxation or periodic services expenses—are also factored in.

 Time is one of your most important resources—you’ll know that better than anyone.
-One of the most important skills you need when running a small business is time management, with an acute understanding of how to effectively prioritize the most important tasks.
+One of the most important skills you need when running your business is time management, with an acute understanding of how to effectively prioritize the most important tasks.